mdom/c-dategrep/README.md

 dategrep - print lines matching a date range

-# DEPRECATED

-This project was just a experiment to see how easy it would be to port dategrep to c.
-And i wanted to work on my c skills.
-But i probably won't work on it a lot in the future.
-With that said, it works.
-Just drop me a note if you want to take over!

 # SYNOPSIS

     dategrep -f "12:00" -t "12:15" -F "%b %d %H:%M:%S" syslog